Vesta Williams: Death

 On September 22, 2011, Williams was found dead in a hotel room in El Segundo, California, a suburb of Los Angeles.
 According to the Los Angeles County Coroner's Office, she was found dead at 6:15 p.m.
 (PDT), A spokesperson for the coroner's office stated that the autopsy did not say the cause of death.
 In late December 2011, the family released this statement through singer/producer Norwood Young, reporting her official cause of death: "Following three months of intensive coroner's autopsy and toxicology research, it has been definitively determined that the cause of death for our beloved Vesta was 'natural death' from 'hypertensive heart disease,'" adding: "An enlarged heart can remain undetected for many years."

 Vesta Williams was laid to rest at Forest Lawn Memorial Park (Hollywood Hills) on October 4, 2011, following a memorial service at West Angeles Church of God in Christ in Los Angeles, California.
-Attendees included Wanda Dee, singer Peggi Blu, Freda Payne, Sheryl Lee Ralph, Loretta Devine, Kellita Smith, Norwood Young, Michael Collier, Miki Howard, Karel Bouley, Kiki Shepard, Jackée Harry, Luenell, and renowned blues singer Linda Hopkins.
 A private reception was held following the interment.

-She is survived by her mother, daughter, three sisters, a brother, and three grandchildren.
+She is survived by her mother, daughter, three sisters and three grandchildren.